Have you ever wanted to make dairy-free cheese, but every recipe you saw had 20 ingredients? Well, not today!

 🍴 Tasting notes

-Finally, a vegan cheese that will satisfy your cravings.
+Finally, a vegan cheese recipe that will satisfy your cravings.
 It's:

 How to Make Vegan Cheese